rishikeshsreehari/tibetanyeti/content/_index.md

 ---
 # Hi!
 I'm Yeti! 🌟

-### ☕ Fueled by coffee, Excel, football, trash television and perpetual annoyance at the universe. ⚽
+### ☕ Fueled by coffee, Excel, football, trash television and being perpetually annoyed. ⚽

 Living in **Abu Dhabi** with 💕